 Applying whole brain large-scale Computational models/Machine learning/Deep learning models and algorithms to characterize normal versus pathological dynamical states (health vs. disease), memory and perceptual processing, Multisensory speech processing, aging brain dynamics and brain networks classification in ASD, ADHD.
 This is a data-driven modeling project and requires programming skills, interest in systems neuroscience and cognition.

 - EEG, Eye tracking data acquisition to understand the role of brain oscillations and large-scale brain network underlying perceptual learning, decision making and executive functioning.

-EEG, fMRI data acquisition in resting state across different age groups to understand age-related cognitive decline.
-We develop computational methods using nonlinear dynamics, signal processing, graph theory to understand dynamic Functional connectivity and age-related reorganization.
+EEG, fMRI data acquisition in resting state, working and episodic memory across different age groups to understand age-assocaited neural correlates of cognitive decline.
+We develop computational methods using nonlinear dynamics, signal processing, graph theory to understand dynamic functional connectivity, cognitive and neural flexibility and age-associated reorganization.

 Initial inquiries should include a cover letter and current CV.
 Please see contact details.

-This multimodal approach using noninvasive human neuroimaging data recording from the brain using fMRI, EEG/MEG along with detailed large-scale computational model will establish links between neurotransmitter imbalance in the organization of large-scale anticorrelated neural systems, cognition, and symptoms (broadly speaking cognitive impairment) associated with impaired cognition in humans.
-This study will be carried out in collaboration with National Brain Research Center which will be responsible along with the PI in carrying out fMRI data acquisition primarily in the resting state and simple tasks from participants over a range of age groups.
-EEG/MEG component of the data acquisition will take place in the Center of Behaviour and Cognitive Sciences, University of Allahabad.
+This multimodal approach using noninvasive human neuroimaging data recording from the brain using fMRI, EEG/MEG along with detailed large-scale computational models will establish links between neurotransmitter imbalance in the organization of large-scale anticorrelated neural systems, cognition, and symptoms (broadly speaking cognitive impairment) associated with impaired cognition in humans.
+This study will be carried out in National Brain Research Center involving fMRI data acquisition primarily in the resting state and simple tasks from participants over a range of age groups.
+EEG/MEG component of the data acquisition will also take place at NBRC.